demisto/splunk-app/add-on/README.md

        By default, the logging level is "INFO".
 You may change the logging level to "DEBUG" in case needed.
     4) Additional Settings (optional):
        - If you have an SSL certificate, please provide its full path under "Location to Certificate" field.
-       - By default, Validate SSL is disabled.
-You may check it
+       - By default, "Validate SSL" is enabled.
+* You must restart Splunk in order to apply changes in the configuration settings.

 # Custom Alert Action
 * This application will add custom alert action named XSOAR Custom Alert Action.
 The user can configure this action on saved search.
 The user can pass following parameters to XSOAR: